The

 Location

-Along the lakeside, walking distance to Oak Street Beach, Old Town sits to the west and the Magnificent Mile leads to the Gold Coast from the south.
+Along the lakeside, within walking distance of Oak Street Beach, Old Town sits to the west, and the Magnificent Mile leads to the Gold Coast from the south.

 • Shopping.
-Naturally this hoity-toity neighborhood hosts some high-end shopping.
+Naturally, this high-end neighborhood hosts some high-end shopping.
 Grab your Versace or Dolce & Gabbana — let your status symbols work their magic.

 Demographics